Shaq Johnson: Ottawa Redblacks

 On February 9, 2022, it was announced that Johnson had signed with the Ottawa Redblacks.
+On February 14, 2023, Johnson became a free agent.

 Personal life

 Johnson's brother, Hakeem Johnson, also plays professional football, but as a defensive back.
 The two brothers played together for the Lions from 2019 to 2021 and were the fifth set of brothers to play for the Lions, but the first to play on opposite sides of the ball.